 During my visit in September last year, I was blown by the beauty of the Northern Lights in the Arctic skies.
 I recommend you to have a glimpse of the resplendent ‘aurora borealis’- it’s a lifetime experience.
 Believe me!
 I don’t know about you, but I am surely going there this year too!

-If you don’t get a chance to watch this beauty, then Alaska’s interior provides year-around activities, including unique museums and nature-inspired art.
+If you don’t get a chance to watch this beauty, then Alaska’s interior provides year-round activities, including unique museums and nature-inspired art.

 5. Sedona, Arizona